If a brand is not a logo or a tagline or a color scheme, then what, exactly, is a brand, you ask?

 “That’s what it comes down to,” he said.
 “Everything else that surrounds a brand is instrumentation to make that feeling manifest.”

 By “feeling,” Horesh is referring to the emotional response a company or product invokes in consumers.
-Ideally, that feeling is not happenstance but a response that has been strategically cultivated by a brand’s owner to align with his or her vision for the brand.
+Ideally, that feeling is not happenstance but a response that has been strategically cultivated by a brand’s owner to align with their vision for the brand.
 And it’s in that strategic cultivation that this simple concept gets a little more complicated.

 Identifying and Building Your Brand

-Whether you’re a new business with no brand recognition or an established business with an unsound brand foundation, self-awareness is key to developing (or redeveloping) a brand that serves you and your goals.
+Whether you’re a new business with no brand recognition or an established business with a shaky brand foundation, self-awareness is key to developing (or refreshing) a brand that serves you and your goals.

 To get there, you can work with a branding agency like Block Club, or you can start by asking yourself these questions: